anumol166/server-monitoring-alert-system/README.md

 ## 🚀 Server Monitoring & Alert System (DevOps Project)
+🚀 A lightweight DevOps monitoring system built using Bash scripting and cron automation.
 ## 📌 Overview
 This project is a shell script-based monitoring system that tracks server health and generates alerts when thresholds are exceeded.